 Ashley nodded, “Thank you, Nana.
 I think you are pretty special yourself.”

-Kyle and Aaron each had one of the twins on their laps sitting on either side of the General.
+Kyle and David each had one of the twins on their laps sitting on either side of the General.
 I could see that they were asking questions and that the General was enjoying all of the attention.
 I turned to Rick and smiled, “Today is so perfect.”

 Rick responded, “Yes, it is.”

 We looked behind the boat and saw that Zach and Todd had everyone up on deck just like we did.
 We waved to them and they waved back.
 We moved towards the bow to join the four lovebirds.